-- to design and deliver pre-service and in-service teacher training and development programs - to acquaint teachers with the most recent developments in ELT methodology, pedagogy and instructional practices

-- to provide training and supervision in peer coaching work, such as classroom observations, video coaching and team teaching activities - to organize and conduct clinical classroom observations for developmental purposes - to plan, coordinate and deliver workshops and presentations (in-house and others) according to the needs, interests and expectations of the instructors - to encourage and support instructors to participate in national and international workshops, seminars and conferences - to evaluate instructional and institutional needs of the school throughout the year and design action plans for improvement
+- to design and deliver pre-service and in-service teacher training and development programs - to acquaint teachers with the most recent developments in ELT methodology, pedagogy and instructional practices - to provide training and supervision in peer coaching work, such as classroom observations and video coaching - to organize and conduct clinical classroom observations for developmental purposes - to plan, coordinate and deliver workshops and presentations (in-house and others) according to the needs, interests and expectations of the instructors - to encourage and support instructors to participate in national and international workshops, seminars and conferences - to evaluate instructional and institutional needs of the school throughout the year and design action plans for improvement

 At the beginning of each academic year, the TTDU carries out a needs assessment to gather reliable data to design professional development programs and to continuously renew its practices (Appendix 27).
 Based on the needs and interests of the instructors, the unit members organize seminars, training courses, end-of-year workshops or other professional development sessions for novice as well as experienced teachers.
-The outcomes of these professional development programs are assessed through collecting, collating, triangulating and confirming pieces of feedback coming from all stakeholders.
-For this reason, at the end of the academic year a questionnaire is given to the teaching staff to assure the standards that commensurate with the aims and objectives of the TTDU.
+In addition, an online resource center is prepared with the contributions of the instructors.
+At the end of the academic year, a feedback form is given to the teaching staff to assure the standards that commensurate with the aims and objectives of the TTDU.
 It consists of several questions intended to be answered by instructors in order to evaluate the TTDU's practices.
-An action plan is developed and implemented for the following academic year in line with the results of the questionnaire.
-Beside the end-of-year questionnaire on its overall activities, the TTDU collects feedback from the attending instructors on each professional development session delivered by the invited speakers, BU-SFL instructors, or TTDU members in order to assess whether the session is in link with the expectations and needs (Appendix 28).
+An action plan is developed and implemented for the following academic year in line with the results of the feedback form.
+(Appendix 28).